 Pansy nodded and changed the subject.
 “You'll still start with Albus Potter?”

 Parker nodded.
 His sorrow and fear was replaced with the hate that often filled him.
-"Yes," he hissed.
-"I have to start with a Potter.
-That will get my message across.
-That this is all about them.
+“Yes,” he hissed.
+“I have to start with a Potter.
+Dad went about it the opposite way; he wanted to start away from the Potters’ hearts and work his way in, but I won’t do that.
+I want to strike hard, and I want to strike where it hurts.
+I want to send my message—that this is all about them.
 And he'll suffer; he'll be in pain.
 Just the way I want him to be.
-Killing him swiftly would be all too kind."
+Killing him swiftly would be all too kind.”

 Previous Chapter Next Chapter